• Jae Yun Kim Headshot

 Biography

 Jae Yun Kim is an Assistant Professor (Richard Morantz and Sheree Walder Morantz Professorship in Business Ethics) at the I.H.
 Asper School of Business of the University of Manitoba.
 He received his Ph.D. in Management and Organizations from Duke University.
-He investigates the organizational and social consequences of individual and societal motivations.
-Specifically, his primary research stream examines how popular cultural beliefs, such as ideas about self-improvement (e.g., empowerment messages, advice to pursue one's passion), shape people’s understandings of and behaviors toward organizational and social issues, including responsibility for inequality, poor worker treatment, and unfair career outcomes.
+His research centers on the intersection of motivation, organizational justice, and social justice.
+Jae Yun primarily investigates how popular ideas about self-help and self-improvement (e.g., women’s empowerment messages, advice to pursue one’s passion) shape people’s views and behaviors regarding organizational and social issues.
+His work explores topics including responsibility for inequality, mistreatment of workers, work ethics, and unfair career and life outcomes.

 Research Interests